hammerlab/sbt-dependency-graph/README.md

 Visualize your project's dependencies.

+This is a fork of [jrudolph/sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to quickly provide a public release of some `dependencyTree` features (filtering, writing to file); the `org.hammerlab` Maven coordinates below include these.

 ## Usage Instructions

 sbt-dependency-graph is an informational tool rather than one that changes your build, so you will more than likely wish to